bockph/libdl/README.md

  - the presentation jupyter notebook in pythonApps/ :
     - mostly visualization and explanation
- - the example_lego.py :
+ - pythonApps/example_lego.py :
-    - playground in python with comments in the file / a pretrained network is set
+    - playground in python with comments in the file
+    - a pretrained Network is set
- - a C++ examples Example_LEGO build from Example_LEGO.cpp :
+ - example_LEGO.cpp :
+    - similiar to the MNIST examples, comments on the parameters are in the beginning of main()
-    - this is mostly a fallback where no pretrained network is set
+    - no pretrained network is set

-For the python examples please first apply the steps from the above provided instructions.
+Note: For the python examples please first apply the above provided instructions.

 XOR Problem
 -------------